noawe-boi/NoahsObsidianSync/Physics 8.1 Magnetic Flux.md

 ### Flux Inside a solenoid.
 A solenoid carrying current will have a magnetic field inside it running from one end to the other.
-To find the amount of flux, first know the field strength and cccross-sectional area
+To find the amount of flux, first know the field strength and cross-sectional area ($\beta$ and A respectively).
+The formula for magnitude of field strength in the solenoids center is
+$\beta